notisalomon/notisalomon/README.md

 - 👋 Hi, I’m @notisalomon
 - 👀 I’m interested in python, languages, acquire new skills and fli.
-- 🌱 I’m currently learning python and javascript.
+- 🌱 I’m currently learning javascript and angular.
 - 💞️ I’m looking to collaborate on applications.
 - 📫 How to reach me sulejmani.labinot@gmail.com